-We have carried out CoMFA, CoMSIA studies for thirty-four 1,5-diaryl pyrazoles as selective COX-2 inhibitors.
-The obtained 3-D QSAR models using two different alignment methods (as_is atom based, use of docked conformations derived from FlexX docking) were compared.
-The atom based alignment method provided better CoMFA and CoMSIA models indicating the importance of alignment in deriving models.
+We have carried out CoMFA and CoMSIA studies for thirty-four 1,5-diaryl pyrazoles as selective COX-2 inhibitors.
+The obtained 3-D QSAR models using two different alignment methods (as\is atom-based, and use of docked conformations derived from FlexX docking) were compared.
+The atom-based alignment method provided better CoMFA and CoMSIA models indicating the importance of alignment in deriving 3-D QSAR models.
 The resulted contour maps gave rational for the COX-2 inhibitory profile of the structurally diverse 1,5-diaryl pyrazoles.
-The fact that the 3-D QSAR model did not projected any colour contour in the region occupied by the SONH2 group provides rational for designing non-sulfonyl COX-2 inhibitors13 that might circumvent the problem of side effect associated with the SONH2 group.
-In fine, this study will be useful for the design of novel selective COX-2 inhibitors.
+The fact that the 3-D QSAR model did not project any color contour in the region occupied by the SONH2 group provides rational for designing non-sulfonyl COX-2 inhibitors [13] that might circumvent the problem of side effect associated with the SONH2 group.
+Finally, this study will be useful for the design of novel selective COX-2 inhibitors.